Saturday, September 1, 2018

 one God, for ever and ever.
 Amen.

 •Today’s Gospel presents to us the parable of the talents.
-This parable was between two other parables: the Parable of the Ten virgins (Mt 25, 1-13) and the Parable of the final Judgement (Mt 25, 31-46).These three parables clarify and orientate persons concerning the coming of the Kingdom.
-The parable of the Ten Virgins insists on vigilance: the Kingdom may arrive at any moment.
-The Parable of the final Judgement says that in order to possess the Kingdom it is necessary to accept the little ones.
-The Parable of the talents orientates on what to do to make the Kingdom grow.
-It speaks of the gifts and the charisma which persons receive from God.
+This parable was between two other parables: the parable of the ten virgins (Mt 25:1-13) and the parable of the final judgment (Mt 25:31-46).These three parables clarify and orientate people concerning the coming of the Kingdom.
+The parable of the ten virgins insists on vigilance: the Kingdom may arrive at any moment.
+The parable of the final judgment says that in order to possess the Kingdom it is necessary to accept the little ones.
+The parable of the talents directs us on what to do to make the Kingdom grow.
+It speaks of the gifts and the charisms which people receive from God.
 Every person has qualities, knows something that he/she can teach others.
-Nobody is only a pupil, nobody is only a teacher.
+Nobody is just a pupil; nobody is just a teacher.
 We all learn from one another.

-A key to understand the parable: one of the things which has greater influence on the life of the people is the idea which we have of God.
-Among the Jews who followed the Pharisees, some imagined that God was a severe judge, who treated persons according to the merit they had gained through the observance of the Law.
-That produced fear in the persons and prevented them from growing.
-And, especially, prevented them from opening a space within them, to receive and accept the new experience of God which Jesus communicated.
-In order to help these persons, Matthew tells the story of the talents.
+A key to understanding the parable: one of the things which has greater influence on the life of the people is the idea which we have of God.
+Among the Jews who followed the Pharisees, some imagined that God was a severe judge, who treated people according to the merit they had gained through the observance of the Law.
+That produced fear in the people and prevented them from growing.
+It especially prevented them from opening a space within them, to receive and accept the new experience of God which Jesus communicated.
+In order to help these people, Matthew tells the story of the talents.

-• Matthew 25, 14-15: The door of entrance in the parable.
-Jesus tells the story of a man, who before going abroad, entrusted his goods to his servants, giving them five, two and one talents, according to the capacity of each one.
+• Matthew 25:14-15: The door of entrance in the parable.
+Jesus tells the story of a man who, before going abroad, entrusted his goods to his servants, giving them five, two and one talent, according to the capacity of each one.
 One talent was equal to 34 kg. of gold, which is not something small!
-In last instance, each one receives the same amount, because he receives “according to his capacity”.
+Basically, each one receives the same amount, because he receives “according to his capacity.”
 Anyone who has a big cup, receives a full cup.
-The man went on his journey, abroad where he remained for a long time.
+The man went on his journey abroad, where he remained for a long time.
 The story produces a certain moment of suspense.
 One does not know for what purpose the man entrusts his money to the servants; neither does one know the end.

-• Matthew 25, 16-18: The way of acting of each one of the servants.
-The two first ones work and make the money produce a double amount.
+• Matthew 25:16-18: The way of acting of each one of the servants.
+The first two servants worked and made the money produce a double amount.
 But the one who received one talent buried it so as not to lose it.
-It is a question of the goods of the Kingdom which are given to persons and to the communities according to their capacity.
+It is a question of the goods of the Kingdom, which are given to people and to the communities according to their capacity.
 Everyone receives some good of the Kingdom, but not all respond in the same way!

-• Matthew 25, 24-25: Rendering of account of the third servant.
-The third servant comes and says: “Sir, I had heard you were a hard man, reaping where you had not sown and gathering where you had not scattered, so I was afraid and I went off and hid your talent in the ground.
+• Matthew 25:24-25: Rendering of account of the third servant.
+The third servant comes and says, “Sir, I had heard you were a hard man, reaping where you had not sown and gathering where you had not scattered, so I was afraid and I went off and hid your talent in the ground.
 Here it is!”
-In this phrase we have a mistaken idea of God which is criticized by Jesus.
+In this phrase we have a mistaken idea of God, which is criticized by Jesus.
 The servant considers God as a severe master.
 Before such a God, the human being is afraid and hides behind the exact and narrow-minded observance of the Law.
 The person thinks that acting in this way, the severity of the legislator will not punish him.
-In reality, such a person does not believe in God, but believes only in self and in the observance of the Law.
+In reality, such a person has a flawed view of God, and believes only in self and in the observance of the Law.
 This person closes up in self, separates herself from God and cannot be concerned about others.
-This person becomes incapable to grow and develop like a free person.
+This person becomes incapable of growing and developing as a free person.
 This false image of God isolates the human being, kills the community, puts an end to joy and impoverishes life.

-• Matthew 25, 28-30: The last word of the Lord which clarifies the parable.
-The master orders to take the talent from him and give it to the man who has the ten talents.
+• Matthew 25:28-30: The last word of the Lord, which clarifies the parable.
+The master orders that the talent be taken from him and given to the man who has the ten talents.
 For to everyone who has will be given more, and he will have more than enough; but anyone who has not, will be deprived even of what he has.”
 This is the key which clarifies everything.
-In reality, the talents, the “money of the master”, the goods of the Kingdom, are love, service, sharing.
+In reality, the talents, the “money of the master,” the goods of the Kingdom, are love, service, sharing.
 It is everything which helps the community to grow and reveals the presence of God.
 Anyone who closes himself in self out of fear of losing the little that he has, at the end will lose even the little that he has.
 But the person who does not think of self, and gives herself to others, grows and receives in turn, in an unexpected way, everything which she has given and even more.
-Anyone who loses his life will find it, and anyone who has the courage to lose his life will find it”.
+Anyone who loses his life will find it, and anyone who has the courage to lose his life will find it.”

 • The different money of the Kingdom.
 There is no difference between those who have received more and those who have received less.
 All have their gift according to their capacity.
 What is important is that this gift be placed at the service of the Kingdom and make the goods of the Kingdom grow.
 These gifts are love, fraternal spirit, sharing.
-The principal key of the parable does not consist in making the talents render something, but rather in relating with God in a correct way.
-The two first servants ask for nothing, they do not seek their own good, they do not want things for themselves, they do not close up in self, they do not calculate.
-In the most natural way, almost without being aware and without seeking their own merit, they begin to work, in such a way that the gift received from God may render for God and for the Kingdom.
+The principal key of the parable does not consist in making the talents render something, but rather in relating to God in a correct way.
+The two first servants ask for nothing; they do not seek their own good; they do not want things for themselves; they do not close up in self; they do not calculate.
+In the most natural way, almost without being aware and without seeking their own merit, they begin to work, in such a way that the gift received from God may produce for God and for the Kingdom.
 The third servant is afraid, and because of this does nothing.
 According to the norms of the ancient law, he acts correctly.
-He responds to the exigencies.
+He fulfills the requirements.
 He loses nothing and gains nothing.
 And because of this he loses even what he had.
 The Kingdom is a risk.
 Anyone who does not want to run risks will lose the Kingdom!

 4) Personal questions

-• How is the following phrase to be understood: “For anyone who has will be given more and will have in abundance; but anyone who does not have will be taken away even what he has”?
+• How is the following statement to be understood: “For anyone who has will be given more; but anyone who does not have will be taken away even what he has”?